What is Google My Business?

 In other words, Google thought they were an insurance carrier, like a Hartford, rather than an agency that caters to individuals searching for ‘home insurance’ online.
 The first category you list when setting up your profile is the most important, so make sure you get it right.
 Turns out Google is very picky.

 We’ve seen instances where businesses have created a Google+ page for their business rather than claiming the official preexisting listing.
 This causes duplicate business listings on Google which can be quite confusing for prospects searching for you.

 Generally, this happens when a business owner creates a new business Google+ page without first checking to see if they were already listed on Google.
-In this case you should delete the unverified listing and claim the correct listing on Google.
+In this case, you should delete the unverified listing and claim the correct listing on Google.

-You can check for duplicate listings and discover which profile to keep by entering your business name, location, and “google+” within a Google search.
+You can check for duplicate listings and discover which profile to keep by entering your business name, location, and “Google+” within a Google search.
 If multiple Google+ pages appear in the search results than, you guessed it, you have a duplicate problem.
 Determine which page is the official Google listing and delete the other.

 This example shows how a business can have multiple listings.
-In this case you can determine the correct listing by clicking on by Google+ pages and discovering which has the Google reviews associated with it.
+In this case, you can determine the correct listing by clicking on my Google+ pages and discovering which has the Google reviews associated with it.
 You can also check by looking for the verified listing icon at the top of the Google+ page when you scroll down—it looks like a medieval shield with a checkmark on it.

 Multiple Business Locations

 Businesses with multiple locations should have separate Google+ pages and local listings for each.
 This may seem tedious, but it’s very important to increase your chances of being found online.
 Google makes it easy to manage all your locations and pages with their Google My Business Locations dashboard.
-For a more in depth explanation of how to do this check out this post.
+For a more in-depth explanation of how to do this check out this post.